-With the introduction of the central customer complaint and feedback base, EC's mobile phone division optimized the systematic collection of knowledge from customers about technological trends and therefore generated future-oriented know-how about customer needs for service and product innovation.
-This resulted in an optimized support of complaint management both for customer self-service on the website and for EC's employees at the call centers and local stores.
+With the introduction of the central customer complaint and feedback base, Siemens' mobile phone division optimised the systematic collection of knowledge from customers about technological trends and therefore generated future-oriented know-how about customer needs for service and product innovation.
+This resulted in an optimised support of complaint management both for customer self-service on the website and for Siemens' employees at the call centres and local stores.

 The main outcome, however, was the conversion of in-depth customer feedback into new product features, both during the ongoing product cycle and when changing to another product generation.
 Examples include a flexible memory usage for customers and the access to the complete menu during a call.
-As an important side effect, EC observed that end users who complained and were then approached personally and seriously in order to evaluate their ideas for product innovation, turned into satisfied and loyal long-term customers.
+As an important side effect, Siemens observed that end users who complained and were then approached personally and seriously in order to evaluate their ideas for product innovation, turned into satisfied and loyal long-term customers.